whitecloudy/GNURadioComplexFileReader/README.md

-# NumpyComplexDataReader
+# GNURadioComplexFileReader

-Normaly this is for GNU Radio's complex file reader.
+This is for GNU Radio's complex file reader.

 Executed and tested in python 3.7